 Many attendees tell us that this is training they wish they'd had years ago!

-Top-ranked instructor, three days in the classroom, 350‑page course book with detailed text notes, preparation for TCO CTA Certification, bonus CTNS Online Courses and CTNS Certification Exam, and
+Top-ranked instructor, three days in the classroom, 350‑page course book with detailed text notes, bonus CTNS Online Courses and CTNS Certification Exam, and

 course completion certificate. $1395.

-Hundreds of people have rated this course "excellent" on evaluations.
+Hundreds of people have rated this course "excellent" across the board on evaluations.
 Join us!

 Teracom's courses have been taught to wide acclaim across North America since 1992 and are designed for the professional needing to fill in the gaps, build a solid base of knowledge… and understand how it all fits together.